stefanofaralli/noisy-kgs-benchmark/README.md

 Description: this is a repository for preserving, sharing and maintining a benchmark of Knowledge Grpah Emabedding-based link prediction, deletion and pruning systems with noisy data.

 ## CODE AND DATA
 The code is directly accessible on this repository.
-Due to the size, data (i.e., datasets, models, configurations, reports and results) are linked form this page to separated Web folders (google drive) accessible starting from <a href="https://drive.google.com/drive/folders/1h_B_0Kent6_F9j8xghKmgAejFF2vRyH-?usp=share_link">this google drive folder</a>
+Due to the size, data (i.e., datasets, models, configurations, reports and results) are linked form this page to separated Web folders (google drive) accessible starting from this google drive  <a href="https://drive.google.com/drive/folders/1h_B_0Kent6_F9j8xghKmgAejFF2vRyH-?usp=share_link">folder</a>.

 ## DATASETS

-The datasets are available <a href="https://drive.google.com/drive/folders/1VkPBBpiLptT3LJIzsUXMjxTtKUb_vbir?usp=share_link">here</a>.
+The datasets are available <a href="https://drive.google.com/drive/folders/19uCbXuMMIgJlMD5JTJAdg8odIsPycWDl?usp=share_link">here</a>.
 The folder contains:

 ## MODELS

-The trined models (in the form of ...) are available <a href="https://drive.google.com/drive/folders/1ly6t3i8ITzT_pxH9cg3Da8aXVx-odtFP?usp=share_link">here</a>.
+The trined models (in the form of ...) are available <a href="https://drive.google.com/drive/folders/1VW3s2XTPz7AaUgjqYn9AbW9N1RqQETsk?usp=share_link">here</a>.
 The folder contains:

 ## HYPERPARAMETERS TUNING CONFIGURATIONS

-The hyperparmeters tuning configurations are available <a href="https://drive.google.com/drive/folders/1ClX7M6PbAgxCLeZbBVjP1jwWyFaEXWiB?usp=share_link">here</a>.
+The hyperparmeters tuning configurations are available <a href="https://drive.google.com/drive/folders/11S3kD3Q2xLzyuobEVGK4tYV_ZjWvkLQn?usp=share_link">here</a>.
 The folder contains:

 ## REPORTS
 The reports?
-(Cosa sono?) are available <a href="https://drive.google.com/drive/folders/1zy0VyJXzL4vpIVju3p8SmSa33XOGQsbZ?usp=share_link">here</a>
+(Cosa sono?) are available <a href="https://drive.google.com/drive/folders/105h7Wc_JgBfKVCu7uKreBtDQ-U8FFlq-?usp=share_link">here</a>
 The folder contains:

 ## REUSLTS
-The results are available <a href="https://drive.google.com/drive/folders/1-NY77jtqSWJx_-csWVlWBeH-LFyZ3ili?usp=share_link">here</a>.
+The results are available <a href="https://drive.google.com/drive/folders/1m2KgYbSbMXM1VmC5snmuT9UFhH11MRO1?usp=share_link">here</a>.
 The folder contains: